2023 Best Value Allied Health Professions Basic Certificate Schools in Ohio

 Top 10 Best Allied Health Professions Basic Certificate Schools

-Our 2023 rankings named James A Rhodes State College the best value school in Ohio for allied health professions students working on their basic certificate.
-Located in the suburb of Lima, Rhodes State College is a public school with a small student population.
+Our analysis found James A Rhodes State College to be the best value school for allied health professions students who want to pursue a basic certificate in Ohio.
+Located in the small suburb of Lima, Rhodes State College is a public school with a small student population.

 In addition to its best value ranking, and one of the reasons why the school is on the list, Rhodes State College is ranked #3 for overall quality for allied health in Ohio.

-Read full report on Allied Health Professions at Clark State Community College
+Full Allied Health Professions at Clark State Community College Report

 In-state tuition fees for undergraduate students at Cincinnati State are $5,274 per year.